Webinar Presenter Best Practices

 - The materials are in the public domain or are open-source (e.g., creative commons license).

-For any graphs, tables, or modules, images, please send in a Word document or put a short description of what these are in the PowerPoint notes section.
+For any graphs, tables, or modules, images, please provide a short description in a Word document or in the PowerPoint notes section.
 If it has data, please include the numbers of the data.
 For more information, refer to the 508 Compliance and Alt Text guide [PDF - 2.3 MB]

 Videos: Videos must meet the same requirements as for pictures (please see the bulleted list, above).
 Short videos may be used during your presentation.
 We recommend videos be no more than 10 minutes in length.
-Original MP4 file(s) must be sent to tele-education staff in advance.
-If the video has been posted on YouTube, the link should be shared with tele-education staff at least 7 days in advance.
 Videos can also be edited so that any portions that you do not want included may be removed.
 If you request editing, please submit at least 10 days in advance.
-Video audio will not be heard over the phones and only through the computer speakers but will be captured on the recording for listening later.
-This will be further explained during the dry run.

-Turn in Materials: Have your presentation and all handouts turned in at least 7 days in advance.
+Turn in Materials: Have your presentation and all handouts turned in at least 1 week in advance of the live event.
 This will allow the tele-education staff to convert and upload your PowerPoint slides into the conference platform.

-Presenting to both a Webinar Audience and an In Person Audience: If you plan to present in person at a live event (such as a conference or meeting) and also want to present to a virtual audience (via webinar) at the same time, please let the tele-education team know at the time of your request.
+Presenting to both a Webinar Audience and in-Person Audience: If you plan to present in person at a live event (such as a conference or meeting) and also want to present to a virtual audience (via webinar) at the same time, please let the tele-education team know at the time of your request.
 The team will need to test the sound with someone at the on-site venue.
 (The on-site venue may need to provide a conference room phone, polycom, or microphones, depending on the size of the room and the on-site audience).
-Please also ensure that the presenters complete a dry run with the tele-education team.
+Please also ensure that the presenters complete a presentation walk-through with the tele-education team.

-Walk-Through: Conduct a "walk-through" with the tele-education staff before your live presentation, at least a day or more in advance in order to troubleshoot any technical issues and to become familiar with the Adobe Connect platform and functionality.
+Presenter Walk-Through: Conduct a "walk-through" with the tele-education staff before your live presentation, at least a day or more in advance in order to troubleshoot any technical issues and to become familiar with the hosting platform and functionality.
 You may request a second or third walk-through if needed.
 Please be sure to use the same computer for both the walk-through and the live presentation.

 If presenters change computers, operating systems, etc. after they've completed a presenter walk-through, they should schedule another walk-through with the tele-education team prior to their presentation to make certain that they're still able to have full functionality.